aws-samples/aws-hpc-tutorials/content/01-hpc-overview/01-updates.md

 #### Accounts access

-Sandbox are available on Novemver 14th 2021 for the duration of the tutorial.
-If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at sc21tutorial@amazon.com so we can follow-up with you.
+Sandbox are available on May 29th 2022 for the duration of the tutorial.
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at isc22tutorial@amazon.com so we can follow-up with you.

 #### Check if your are on AWS Cloud9 or the head node of the HPC Cluster